iliakan/javascript-tutorial-cn-old/README.md

 # The JavaScript Tutorial

 **Translation lead needed.
-Due to the author's lack of Chinese knowledge, he can't review pull requests.**
+Due to the my poor Chinese knowledge, I can't review pull requests.**

 This repository hosts the content of the JavaScript Tutorial, to be published at the Chinese subdomain of [https://javascript.info](https://javascript.info) when the 1st part is ready.